naeemmuhammad/syncsol/README.md

 # syncsol
-This is a synchronizer Tool
+This is our second synchronizer Tool